NoraLoose/noraloose.github.io/_pages/research.md

 * **Offline approach:** The ML model is trained on precomputed data from high-resolution simulations before being implemented in the model.
 * **Online approach:** The ML model is trained concurrently during the full climate simulation, requiring the underlying physical model to be differentiable.

-During my work with the [M2LInES Team](https://m2lines.github.io/), I focused on offline approaches.
+During my work with the [M2LInES Team](https://m2lines.github.io/), I focused on offline approaches to hybrid modeling.
+I began by diagnosing eddy fluxes from high-resolution MOM6 simulations using filtering and coarse-graining techniques.
+I then trained machine learning models on these offline datasets using PyTorch.
+To evaluate the model’s performance in an online setting, I integrated it into the MOM6 code base.
-I first diagnosed eddy fluxes from high-resolution simulations using a filtering and coarse-graining approach.
-Then, I trained machine learning models on these offline datasets.
-As a next step, I integrated the trained model into the MOM6 code base to assess its performance in an online setting.
-However, offline-learned parameterizations often exhibit numerical instability when coupled to the full model.
+However, offline-learned parameterizations often encounter numerical instability when coupled with the full model, highlighting the potential advantages of online approaches.

-As part of the [DJ4Earth project](https://dj4earth.github.io/), I supervise students applying online learning techniques to improve eddy parameterizations.
-In this approach, the machine-learned parameterization is trained alongside the simulation, requiring a differentiable physical model with an adjoint.
-We implement this method using the ocean model Oceananigans.
+As part of the [DJ4Earth project](https://dj4earth.github.io/), I supervise students applying online learning techniques to improve ocean eddy parameterizations.
+In this approach, the machine-learned parameterization is trained alongside the simulation, requiring a differentiable ocean model with an adjoint.
+We implement this method using the ocean model Oceananigans, and train the ML models in Julia.

 Related publications: [Balwada, ..., Loose et al.](https://doi.org/10.21105/jose.00241), JOSE (2024);
 [Yu, ..., Loose et al.](https://proceedings.neurips.cc/paper_files/paper/2023/hash/45fbcc01349292f5e059a0b8b02c8c3f-Abstract-Datasets_and_Benchmarks.html), NeurIPS (2023)